How to Fix Sleep Schedule: 5 Tips to Get Back on Track

 How Long Does It Take to Adjust Your Sleep Schedule?

-The process of adjusting to an earlier sleep schedule may take some time.
+The process of adjusting to an earlier sleep routine may take some time.
 If you make gradual modifications, you should be feeling well-rested when your alarm goes off within 10 days to two weeks.
 The most important factor in success is consistency.
 You will be able to get back on track faster if you stick to the plan.
 Then, once you have reached your goal bedtime, be sure to maintain it.
-Aim for the same bedtime and wakeup time every day to avoid falling back into your night owl ways.
+Aim for the same bedtime and wake-up time every day to avoid falling back into your night owl ways.

 Related article: 10 Scientifically Proven Ways to Fall Asleep Faster.

-Sleep Disorder Testing
+Circadian Rhythm Disorder Testing

 Chronic daytime sleepiness may be a sign that you are dealing with more than an irregular routine.
-Talk to your doctor about your symptoms and ask for a referral for sleep disorder testing or contact Sleep Health Solutions online to set up a consultation.
+Talk to your doctor about your symptoms and ask for a referral for sleep disorder testing, or contact Sleep Health Solutions online to set up a consultation.